swan-io/chicane/docs/docs/linking-to-a-route.md

 ## Creating your own Link component

-We provide a default `Link` component, but you can also create yours if needed using the `useLink` hook:
+We provide a default `Link` component, but you can also create yours if needed using the `useLinkProps` hook:

 ```tsx {5} title="src/Link.tsx"
 import { useLinkProps } from "@swan-io/chicane";